World Class Championship Wrestling: 1987

 One high mark in this renewed rivalry was a February 1988 country-whipping match between Kevin and Kerry against Gordy and Roberts.
 Iceman King Parsons and Chris Adams got involved in the match, and eventually turned into a six-man brawl.
-David Sheldon, aka The Angel of Death, also got involved, and orchestrated a four-on-two gangup on both Kerry and Adams with Kevin handcuffed to the ring rope.
+David Sheldon, aka The Angel of Death, also got involved, and orchestrated a four-on-two gang up on both Kerry and Adams with Kevin handcuffed to the ring rope.
 Kevin managed to escape and chase Sheldon, Roberts, Gordy and Parsons away.

 Another was a planned match between Adams against Parsons, with Kevin and Gordy seconding their respective partners.
 This event, which occurred three weeks after the Christmas Day Massacre of 1987, turned into a four-on-two brawl, and eventually erupted into a battle royale.
 Announcer Marc Lowrance exclaimed during the brawl that 20 men were coming into the ring, which proved to be true as wrestlers from the back tried to end the carnage.